Free menstrual products must now be available for employees in federally regulated workplaces | CBC News

 "We can't ask people to self-identify in the workplace," said White.
 "Why not accommodate everyone if you can?
 Why not set the highest standard as a federally regulated agency?"

-Proponents of the new measure highlight that a simple basket containing a few individually wrapped tampons and pads placed somewhere in the washroom is enough to satisfy the requirement, and that disposal containers in each stall will also accept incontinence protection pads for everyone.
+Proponents point out a basket with a few individually wrapped tampons and pads somewhere in the washroom is enough and that disposal containers in each stall will also accept incontinence protection pads.

 Delays expected

-Even though the change to the labour code was announced seven months ago, it seems many affected employers have yet to install dispensers and disposal containers, according to Krista Plewes, marketing director of the Canadian division of Citron Hygiene.
+Even though the change to the labour code was announced seven months ago, it seems many affected employers have yet to install dispensers and disposal containers, according to the marketing director of the Canadian division of Citron Hygiene.

-Plewes said while most federal ministries and crown corporations will likely have had the word passed down to them from above, she's less confident that's the case for federally regulated institutions such as banks, freight and transportation agencies, and airports.
+Krista Plewes said while most federal ministries and crown corporations will likely have had the word passed down to them from above, she's less confident that's the case for federally regulated institutions such as banks and airports.

-By far the company's most popular menstrual product dispensers are the Aunt Flow line of machines which were created in the United States in an effort to provide free pads and tampons in washrooms.
+By far the company's most popular menstrual product dispensers are the Aunt Flow line of machines which were created in the United States.

 Plewes said her company, which is the exclusive Canadian distributor of Aunt Flow dispensers, is ready to meet the surge in demand as more facility managers become aware of the new requirement, but that may not be the case across the board in the hygiene industry.